MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 In the `onclick` event, find the current browser tab.
 Then, use the `chrome.tabs.sendmessage` Extension API to send a message to that tab.

 In that message, you must include the URL to the image you want to display.
 Also, make sure that you send a unique ID to assign to the inserted image.

+To send a unique ID to assign to the inserted image, a couple different approaches are possible:
+*  Approach 1: Let the content insertion JavaScript generate that image ID.
+We won't use that approach here, for reasons that become apparent later.
-Let the content insertion JavaScript generate that image ID in `popup.js`, and then pass that ID to the not-yet-created content script.
+*  Approach 2: Generate that unique ID here in `popup.js`, and then pass that ID to the not-yet-created content script.
+We'll use this approach.

 The following code outlines the updated code in `popup/popup.js`.
 You also pass in the current tab ID, which is used later in this article: